pick1/Archive-scraper/README.md

 # archive-scraper
 This is a repository for various web scraping python scripts

-The aim of which is to gather data which has exhibited influence upon markets' momoentum,
+The aim of which is to gather data which has exhibited influence upon various markets.